 - Creates Project Archives, Tools and More: The PMO provides administrative support and invests in templates, tools, software and more to better manage projects.

 No two PMOs operate in exactly the same way, but they can be generally divided into three PMO types:

 - Supportive: A supportive PMO collects all projects in an organization, supplies best practices, templates, training, but with a low degree of control.

 - Controlling: A controlling PMO checks if the project management tools, processes and standards are being applied in the projects, with some degree of control.

-- Directive: A directive PMO maintains a high degree of control in management of projects within the organization.
+- Directive: A directive PMO maintains a high degree of control in the project management process within the organization.

 What Makes a Good PMO Manager?

-A good PMO manager oversees the personnel in the PMO and takes responsibility for the quality and value of each project under its care.
+A good PMO manager oversees the team members in the project management office and takes responsibility for the quality and value of each project under its care.
 This involves collaboration with project managers and reporting to the executive staff of the organization.